Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Proofs of Theorems 1, 2 and 3

-\begin{proof}[Proof of \Cref{thm-1}] As the random intervals $\{(\alpha_m,\beta_m)\}_{m=1}^M$ are generated independently from the data, we will assume throughout the proof that the event $\mathcal M$ defined in \eqref{event-M} in \Cref{app:ancillary} holds.
+As the random intervals $\{(\alpha_m,\beta_m)\}_{m=1}^M$ are generated independently from the data, we will assume throughout the proof that the event $\mathcal M$ defined in \eqref{event-M} in \Cref{app:ancillary} holds.
 By \Cref{lemma:random interval}, the probability of the complementary event is smaller than

 which vanishes provided that